MozillaTN/snsct/docs/_posts/March-2017/2017-03-30-Webcompat-Hackathon.md

 **Hello All!**

-<p>On 30th of March we celebrated WEB COMPAT-HACKATHON at SNS College of Technology on behalf of SNSCT Mozilla Campus Club.
-Our  session mainly focussed on all the open source topics, which kindered the inner spirit of each and every students.Lots of enthusiasm to learn something new and to grab opportunities in open web and open source were found in the students.The session explained the opportunities in the Open Source field.
-Mozilla was the key focus at the event.
+<p>On 30th of March we celebrated Webcompat Hackathon at SNS College of Technology on behalf of SNSCT Mozilla Campus Club.
+Participants came across a detailed view about how Webcompact works in the Compatability team to improve the web.
+This session made the new mozillian to feel easier to take part in the future Hackathon event in expendiency way.
+We are planning to conduct more such events based on different tracks.
+So that new mozillian could feel easier to take in the future events.
 A group of 50 participants attend the session.</p>

 ![Webcompat Hackathon]({{ site.url }}/assets/2017/w2.jpg)